JohnFreddyTutistar/JohnFreddyTutistar/readme.md

 <h1 align="center"><b>Hi!
 I'm John. pleasure to meet you. 👋</b></h1>

-* I was born in the city of Pasto, Colombia on February 3, 1994, I am currently 28 years old, since I was very young I have been very curious about technology and its operation, that is why I studied Systems Engineering, I like front-end development, but Lately I'm very interested in server-side (back-end) programming.
-Number one fan of learning and the interaction of new technologies.

-* Web programmer with more than 3 years of experience in frontend frameworks such as VueJs and Angular and backend development with node and php.
-Throughout this time I have had the privilege of knowing different programming languages ​​with which I have developed some web applications and one or another application for android devices, SCRUM being a support methodology to guarantee their quality.
-I seek to be part of development teams to enhance my knowledge and contribute greatly to the technology industry.
+* I was born in the city of Pasto, Colombia on February 3, 1994, I consider myself a passionate Software Developer more than 2 years of experience creating exceptional and functional web applications.
+Currently I’m studying tenth semester of the System Engineer, my approach focuses on combine attractive designed with fluid functionality to provide end users with a unique unmatched experience.
+Also I practice Capoeira for more than 16 years.

 <h3> 🛠 <b>Tech Stack</b></h3>